Face My Enemy: Broadcast

 "Face My Enemy" was first screened at New York Comic Con on October 10, 2014, before airing in the United States on ABC on October 14, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.

 Reception

 Ratings

 In the United States the episode received a 1.7/5 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.7 percent of all households, and 5 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.7 million viewers.
 The Canadian broadcast gained 2.52 million viewers, the second highest for that day, and the sixth highest for the week.
 Within a week of its release, the episode was watched by 7.80 million U.S. viewers, above the season average of 7.09 million.